-- Clear communication with parents/guardian and children and young people in advance. - Maintaining social distancing. - Minimising exchange of items between home/BB. - Reducing the number of people involved in drop-off/pick-up.
+- Clear communication with parents/guardian and children and young people in advance. - Maintaining social distancing (until the 22nd October). - Minimising exchange of items between home/BB. - Reducing the number of people involved in drop-off/pick-up.

 - Do you need to stagger times for drop-off and pick-up and/or could you use separate doors for arrivals and departures?
-This could help avoid too many people arriving at the same time and/or through the same space. - Could you ask parents to hand over children at door rather than entering premises at drop off? - Could leaders return children to parents at door or walk children out to parents in their cars at pick up time to reduce contacts and numbers enter premises? - Do you need to mark out or provide signage to help maintain social distancing?
+This could help avoid too many people arriving at the same time and/or through the same space. - Could you ask parents to hand over children at door rather than entering premises at drop off? - Could leaders return children to parents at door or walk children out to parents in their cars at pick up time to reduce contacts and numbers enter premises? - Do you need to mark out or provide signage to help maintain social distancing or is this already provided at the premises/venue?
 It will help to set expectations from the moment children and young people arrive. - Could you ask parents/guardians to avoid bringing siblings during drop-off or pick-up?
 This will be important in reducing the risk of infection spread. - Could you ask the parents/guardians to call when they are outside, and you can let them know when they are able to come into the Parish hall safely?